Nissan Sentra: Eighth generation (B18; 2019)

 The fourth generation Sylphy was unveiled on 16 April 2019 at the 18th Shanghai International Automobile Industry Exhibition.
 The Sentra-badged version was unveiled at the 2019 Los Angeles Auto Show.

-The 2.0 L MR20DD replaces the 1.8 L MRA8DE engine from the previous generation and will not offer a manual transmission option in the United States with a manual version sold in Canada.
-The 1.6 L HR16DE is still available in some Asian markets.
-For the Sentra marketed in the Americas, an independent rear suspension replaces the torsion beam rear suspension found in the past three generation Sentra's.
+The 2.0-liter MR20DD replaces the 1.8-liter MRA8DE engine from the previous generation.
+A manual transmission option is not offered in the United States, but a manual version is sold in Canada.
+The 1.6-liter HR16DE is still available in some Asian markets.
+For the Sentra marketed in the Americas, an independent rear suspension replaces the torsion beam rear suspension found in the past three generation Sentras.